Getting a COVID-19 vaccine should protect your child from getting seriously ill with COVID-19.

 Most people recover from myocarditis and pericarditis on their own but they may need treatment in hospital.
 We don’t yet know if there are any long-term problems because of these side effects.

 If your child is getting other vaccines

-Children 12 and older can get a COVID-19 vaccine and a different vaccine at the same time or at any interval.
+Children can get a COVID-19 vaccine and a different vaccine at the same time or at any interval.
 If they are getting 2 vaccines around the same time, it’s best to get vaccinated in different arms.
 This is to reduce the chance of having a sore arm after vaccination.